keifufu/WebNowPlaying-Docs/docs/creating-adapters/getting-started.md

-# Getting Started
+# Creating Adapters

-I recommend reading the [Technical Explanation](/technical-explanation) before continuing.
+Adapters are implemented using the [Adapter Library](/creating-adapters/adapter-library), which is written in C.

+### Language bindings

-There are adapter libraries available for C# and Python.
+There are currently no bindings for the library.

-## C#

-The C# Library works with .NET Framework 4.8, .NET Core and .NET 6 and newer.
-It does not have built-in support for [Desktop Players](/desktop-players).
-Please see the source of [WebNowPlaying-Redux-Rainmeter](https://github.com/keifufu/WebNowPlaying-Redux-Rainmeter/blob/main/src/WNPReduxAdapterLibraryExtensions/WNPReduxNative.cs) for its implementation.

-Refer to [C# Library](/creating-adapters/csharp-library) for usage.

-## Python

-The python library has built-in support for [Desktop Players](/desktop-players)

-Refer to [Python Library](/creating-adapters/python-library) for usage.

-## Other Languages

-While it's possible to create adapters in other languages, you would have to implement the functionality of the adapter libraries yourself, which can be very error-prone.

-## Testing your adapter
+### Testing your adapter

-You can connect the browser extension to your adapter by clicking "Add custom adapter" in the extension [Settings](/extension/settings).
+You can connect the browser extension to your adapter by clicking "Add custom adapter" in the [extension settings](/extension/settings).

-## Submitting your adapter
+### Submitting your adapter

 **Requirements**

-- Must exclusively use one of the official adapter libraries for communication
 - Must be open-sourced on GitHub
 - Executables, plugins or scripts must be published via GitHub releases
-- GitHub releases must be tagged as "vmajor.minor.patch" or "major.minor.patch"
+- GitHub releases must be tagged as "vmajor.minor.patch" or "major.minor.patch" where major should be the current library revision
 - Must use a unique port, which cannot be changed after submitting your adapter.
-- GitHub repository muts be named "WebNowPlaying-Redux-name" e.g., "WebNowPlaying-Redux-Rainmeter".
+- GitHub repository should be named "WebNowPlaying-name" e.g. "WebNowPlaying-Rainmeter".

-If your adapter meets the requirements, open an issue [here](https://github.com/keifufu/WebNowPlaying-Redux/issues) using the following template:
+If your adapter meets the requirements, open an issue [here](https://github.com/keifufu/WebNowPlaying/issues) using the following template:

 ```
 Issue Title: Request: Add <Adapter Name>